-- Log in to the live webcast at web.lumiagm.com/ 453041420 at least 15 minutes before the Meeting begins and accept the terms and conditions. - Click "I have a login". - > Enter your unique control number or username: - Registered shareholders: your control number appears on the form of proxy or voting instruction form you received from Computershare. - > Proxyholders: your username will be sent to you by Computershare before the Meeting if you follow the registration steps below. - > Enter the case sensitive password "agm2024".
+- Log in to the live webcast at meetings.lumiconnect.com/ 400-919-159-429 at least 15 minutes before the Meeting begins and accept the terms and conditions. - > Click "I have a login". - > Enter your unique control number or username: - Registered shareholders: your control number appears on the form of proxy or voting instruction form you received from Computershare. - Proxyholders: your username will be sent to you by Computershare before the Meeting if you follow the registration steps below. - > Enter the case-sensitive password "agm2025".

 Non-registered shareholders who wish to attend and vote at the Meeting should (i) write their own name in the blank space on the voting instruction form to appoint themself as proxyholder, and (ii) follow their Intermediary's instructions for returning the voting instruction form.

-A shareholder who wishes to appoint a non-management representative, including themselves, as proxyholder, to attend the Meeting online must register at computershare.com/GWOQ by 12:00 p.m.
-(Eastern time) on April 30, 2024 to obtain login credentials for their proxyholder.
+A shareholder who wishes to appoint a non-management representative, including themselves, as proxyholder, to attend the Meeting online must register at computershare.com/GWOQ by 11:30 a.m.
+(Eastern time) on May 6, 2025 to obtain login credentials for their proxyholder.
 Properly appointed proxyholders will receive a username from Computershare to access the Meeting using the instructions above.
-Non-registered shareholders who do not appoint themselves as proxyholders and register themselves with Computershare by 12:00 p.m.
-(Eastern time) on April 30, 2024, will only be able to log in to the Meeting as guests.
+Non-registered shareholders who do not appoint themselves as proxyholders and register themselves with Computershare by 11:30 a.m.
+(Eastern time) on May 6, 2025, will only be able to log in to the Meeting as guests.
 It will not be possible for them to vote or ask questions during the Meeting.